Girl (Destiny's Child song): Music video

 The accompanying music video for "Girl" was directed by Bryan Barber and released in mid-February 2005 along with the video for "Cater 2 U".
 It was inspired by Sex and the City, containing elements and influences of the series in many scenes.
-The video is split into two different sets: Destiny's Child in Knowles' apartment and the trio on a fictional television show.
-It begins with Williams and Rowland entering Knowles' apartment as she writes on her laptop.
+The video is split into two different sets: Destiny's Child in Beyoncé Knowles' apartment and the trio on a fictional television show.
+It begins with Michelle Williams and Kelly Rowland entering Knowles' apartment as she writes on her laptop.
 They settle down with snacks and wine as they watch a fictional show set in New York City, styled after Sex and the City.
 After the opening credits, Knowles and Williams meet Rowland on the TV for lunch at a restaurant.
 Throughout the video, the women at home respond to the events of the program through gestures and actions, while, on the television, the dialogue of the song matches their conversations in the restaurant.
 Knowles confronts Rowland about her sad demeanor and suspected boyfriend problems, but she feigns shock and insists that nothing is wrong; however, neither Williams nor Knowles are convinced.
 Viewers can see that, on one occasion, her boyfriend took very long to come home without explanation and, when he finally arrived, a hurt Rowland threw his food away before running upstairs avoiding him.